 But you don't need to undertake such huge projects as those!
 It works just as well on pillows, bags, belts, purses or even framed pictures.

-I was first introduced to it as a teenager in the 1970s, when we used wild and wacky color combinations!
+I was first introduced to it as a teenager in the 1970s, when we used wild and wacky colour combinations!

-I will go into color in more depth shortly, but first let's look at what you will need to get started in Bargello needlepoint and how to work it.
+I will go into colour in more depth shortly, but first let's look at what you will need to get started in Bargello needlepoint and how to work it.

-In Bargello, we build up distinctive patterns from rows of straight stitches, arranged in a zigzag line, and repeated in varying shades or colors.
+To create this form of needlework you build up distinctive patterns from rows of straight stitches, arranged in a zigzag line, and repeated in varying shades or colours.

 The steepness of the zigzag depends on how many threads the stitch is worked over, and the position of subsequent stitches.
 The diagram below shows that when the stitches are stepped by more canvas threads the peak is higher.

-To give a more rounded effect groups of stitches can be worked either at the end or part way down a slope, as in the photo at the bottom of this page.
+To give a more rounded effect, groups of stitches (positioned along the same horizontal row of holes) can be worked either at the end or part way down a slope, as in the photo at the bottom of this page.

 Traditionally all the stitches in a design are the same length throughout.